What Is a Construction Project Manager? Roles, Skills, and Software Tools Explained

 In construction, projects may fail not because of bad materials or unskilled labor, but because of poor project management.
 That’s exactly what a construction project manager is hired to do: overcome the root causes of poor management.

-Construction project managers are the central force behind every successful build.
+So what is a construction project manager?
+At the most fundamental level, it’s the person who owns the outcome.
 They own the schedule, protect the budget, align the teams, and keep the client’s vision intact from groundbreaking to handover.

 In this article, we will go through construction project managers, aiming to explore the typical qualifications, skills, and responsibilities of the role.